Daerdemandt/grid-merger/README.md

 ### Implemented in tree.py:

 *  Creating a tree
+*  Creating a tree for list of points
 *  Adding element
 *  Iterating over all elements (sorted by the very first coordinate)
 *  Printing a tree (useful only on small trees).